 Richard has served as President of the Board of Directors for both the Cove Communities Joslyn Center and the Family YMCA of the Desert.
 He was also elected as the Director of the Coachella Valley Parks and Recreation District.
 Because of his service to the community, the Palm Desert Post selected him as “Citizen of the Year.”

 In April of 2000, Richard was elected to the Rancho Mirage City Council where he served as Mayor from April 2001 to April 2002.
-In April 2004, he was re-elected for another 4-year term on the City Council, running unopposed.
+In April 2004, he was re-elected for another four-year term on the City Council, running unopposed.
 He served again as Mayor for the City from April 2006 to April 2007.
-In April of 2008, he was re-elected again for another 4-year term on the City Council.
+In April of 2008, he was re-elected again for another four-year term on the City Council.
 On May 6, 2010, Richard was selected to be Mayor from May 2010 to April 2011.
-In 2012, he ran unopposed and appointed by City Council for another 4-year term.
+In 2012, he ran unopposed and appointed by City Council for another four-year term.
 He was once again Mayor for the City from April 2013 to May 2014.
-In 2016, he was re-elected for another 4-year term on the City Council and was sworn in as Mayor on May 3, 2018.
+In 2016, he was re-elected for another four-year term on the City Council and was sworn in as Mayor on May 3, 2018.

 In 2008, Richard served as Chairman of the Coachella Valley Association of Governments (CVAG) and is currently serving on the Coachella Valley Conservation Commission (CVCC).
 In 2007, Richard joined the Executive Board of the League of California Cities and was elected Chairman of the Riverside County Division in 2010.
 In 2015, he was elected to serve as President of League of California Cities, Mayors and Council Members Department Executive Committee.
 On November 14, 2016, he received the Outstanding Public Service Award from the League of California Cities, Riverside County Division.
 He currently serves as the immediate Past President.
 He also serves on the Board of Directors for the Children’s Discovery Museum of the Desert and the Board of Trustees for the McCallum Theatre.
 He was appointed as the City’s representative on the Board of Directors for the Coachella Valley Economic partnership (CVEP).